Tayside & Forth Valley: Regional News

 Looking for industry clients that would be happy providing work experience for students whether it be a 2 week internship or a project to last a full semester.
 Please note some of these may be paid placements, please check on enquiry.

-• Law – Closing 30th Nov.
-Placement runs Feb – Apr ’24 (10 weeks)
+• Law.
+Closes 30th November, placement runs Feb – Apr ’24 (10 weeks)

-• Data Lab – AI and Data – All year round
+• Data Lab – AI and Data.
+All year round

-• Computing Placements Closing 30th Nov.
-Placement runs Jan ’24 and Jun ’24 (3 months/180 hours)
+• Computing Placements.
+Closes 30th November, placement runs Jan ’24 and Jun ’24 (3month/180hours)

-• Mechanical Engineering Closing 30th Dec ’23.
-Runs from Apr ’24 for 6/8 months
+• Mechanical Engineering.
+Closes 30th December.
+Runs from Apr ’24 – 6/8 months.

-• Biotechnology Closing 31st Jan ’24.
+• Biotechnology.
+Closes 31st Jan ’24.
 Runs from May ’24 for 12 weeks.

-• Electrical and Electronic EngineeringClosing 16th Feb ’24.
-Runs from Jun – Dec ’24 for 23 weeks.
+• Electrical and Electronic Engineering.
+Closes 16th Feb ’24.
+Runs from Jun – Dec ’24 / 23 weeks.

 Email Lorna today to find out more about these student opportunities.